Top 10 Tips to Make a Good Warrior Cats OC

 - Dustflower

-If you're making a mean OC, make sure they actually care about something
+24. If you're making a mean OC, ensure they care about something

 YES!
 Otherwise, they don't seem real and have no real character.